Tool and Usage

 Usage and audience

-Wifiphisher is commonly used for phishing attacks or WiFi security analysis.
+Wifiphisher is commonly used for WiFi security analysis or phishing attacks.
 Target users for this tool are pentesters and security professionals.

 - + More than 25 contributors

 - + The source code of this software is available

 Wifiphisher is known to work on Linux.

 EAPHammer is a toolkit to perform a targeted evil twin attack against WPA2-Enterprise networks.
 Read how it works in this tool review.

 Gophish is an open source phishing toolkit.
 Its focus is on businesses and penetration testers to test security awareness and security policies.